 After more dune-bashing, the final stop was the bedouin camp, where more activities await and where we’ll have our Arabic dinner.
 When we reached, I looked back and the sun was on its way to setting.
 The eggyolk sunset at the desert was a sight to behold, quietly going down with its last light, even when people around were too occupied to notice it.
 It was over within minutes.
 Very glad I caught it!

-Right outside the camp, you can try sand-boarding – simply grab a sand-board that no one’s using, walk up the dune, and try to slide down.
+Right outside the camp, you can try sand-boarding at the slopes.
+Simply grab a sand-board that no one’s using, walk up the dune, and try to slide down.
 It seemed pretty hard from the attempts I witnessed, unless you go really high up the dune.